Exactly What is ALS Disease

 Regardless of the part of the body first affected by the disease, muscle weakness and atrophy spread to other parts of the body as the disease progresses.
 Patients have increasing problems with moving, swallowing (dysphagia), and speaking or forming words (dysarthria).
 Symptoms of upper motor neuron involvement include tight and stiff muscles (spasticity) and exaggerated reflexes (hyperreflexia) including an overactive gag reflex.
 An abnormal reflex commonly called Babinski's sign (the large toe extends upward as the sole of the foot is stimulated in a certain way) also indicates upper motor neuron damage.
 Symptoms of lower motor neuron degeneration include muscle weakness and atrophy, muscle cramps, and fleeting twitches of muscles can be seen under the skin surface).

-To be diagnosed with ALS, patients must have signs and symptoms of both upper and lower motor neuron damage cannot be attributed to other causes.
+To be diagnosed with ALS, patients will have signs and symptoms of both upper and lower motor neuron damage which are not attributed to other health issues.

 Although the sequence of emerging symptoms and the rate of disease progression vary from person to person, eventually patients will not be able to stand or walk, get in or out of bed on their own, or use their hands and arms.
 Difficulty swallowing and chewing impair the patient's ability to eat normally and increase the risk of choking.
 Maintaining weight will then become a problem.
 Because the disease usually does not affect cognitive abilities, patients are aware of their progressive loss of function and may become anxious and depressed.

 A small percentage of ALS-disease patients may experience problems with memory or decision-making, and there's growing evidence some may even develop a form of dementia.
 Health care professionals need to explain the course of the disease and describe available treatment options so patients can make decisions in advance.
 In late-stage ALS-disease, patients have difficulty breathing as the muscles of the respiratory system become weak.
 ALS patients eventually lose ability to breathe on their own and must depend on ventilatory support for survival.
 Patients face a great risk of pneumonia setting in during late-stages of ALS disease.

 What Research is being Done to Cure or Possibly Eradicate ALS Disease?